The All Elusive RevOps Definition

 - Widespread definitions of RevOps that are far too theoretical in nature

-- There is not a way to connect strategy and models with tactics
+- Without a single source of truth, there is no way to effectively connect strategy and models with tactics.

 - Can’t prioritize what’s important and not important